noisysockets/nsh/README.md

 #### Using Browser

-When using the wg kernel module, you will need t connect to the shell server using the IP address (as we haven't yet implemented an integrated DNS resolver).
+When using the wg kernel module, you will need to connect to the shell server using the IP address (as we haven't yet implemented an integrated DNS resolver).

 ```sh